Indonesia's delayed China-funded rail project beset by fresh problems

-JAKARTA : Indonesia's transport ministry and three consultants have pushed back on a China-funded consortium's plan to start full commercial operations of the country's $7.3 billion first high-speed train service in August, an internal document shows.
+JAKARTA: Indonesia's transport ministry and three consultants have pushed back on a China-funded consortium's plan to start full commercial operations of the country's US$7.3 billion first high-speed train service in August, an internal document shows.

-A flagship project of President Joko Widodo - and part of China's Belt and Road Initiative (BRI) - the 142 km (88 miles) line from capital Jakarta to the large city of Bandung being built by a consortium of Indonesian and Chinese state firms is already $1.2 billion over the initial budget and four years behind schedule.
+A flagship project of President Joko Widodo - and part of China's Belt and Road Initiative (BRI) - the 142 km line from the capital Jakarta to the large city of Bandung being built by a consortium of Indonesian and Chinese state firms is already US$1.2 billion over the initial budget and four years behind schedule.

 A smooth opening of the railway line, the most high-profile BRI project in Southeast Asia's largest economy, as part of Independence Day celebrations would be a shot in the arm for its ruling party ahead of a general election next year, analysts said.